 This technique is suitable for these styles of bags.

-How to crochet a no stretch strap
+How to make a non stretchy purse strap

-The same principles used in version 1 are employed here in this version.
+Principles used in version 1 are employed here in this version.

 #1 Use a smaller hook.
 I am using a 3.5mm hook for cotton aran yarn.
 With every stitch, it decreases the amount of space between rows and stitches thus lessening how much it will stretch.
 You know stitches, give them an inch and they take a mile!